h2oai/h2o4gpu/DEVEL.md

 make testxgboost
 ```

-- show all test errors and timings
+- show all test errors and timings (can show only result of testperf or only testxgboost or both):
 ```
 sh tests/showresults.sh
 ```